Intuitionistic $j$-Do-Calculus in Topos Causal Models: Probabilistic Inference in TCM

 \paragraph{Interpretation.} This functor–natural transformation perspective unifies the ``mutilation'' operation of Pearl’s graph semantics with the algebraic structure of the distribution monad.
 Causal models become \emph{functors}, and interventions become \emph{natural transformations} between them.
 The naturality square expresses precisely the invariance of downstream mechanisms under the intervention.

 \paragraph{Standing assumptions.} We work in a Grothendieck topos $\Topos=\Sh_{\J}(\C)$ whose site $(\C,\J)$ indexes regimes/experiments.
-Random variables are objects of a probability sheaf $\Obs$, and interventions are natural endomorphisms $\Int \Rightarrow \Obs$ that preserve $\J$-covers (stability under pullback).
+Random variables are objects of a probability sheaf $\Obs$.
+An intervention is a compatible family of mechanism-replacement maps \(M_U\to M_U^{\doop{x}}\) whose restriction squares commute.
 Conditional independence lives in the subobject classifier $\OmegaE$ via a $\CI$-sheaf; $\J$-stability means local truth in Kripke--Joyal semantics.

 \paragraph{Summary.} \begin{itemize} \item $\mathcal{C}_G$ encodes causal structure (syntax). \item $\Kl(\Dist_\E)$ provides stochastic semantics. \item $F$ interprets the causal mechanisms. \item $do(X)$ induces a new functor $F_{do(X)}$. \item $\eta^{(X)}:F\Rightarrow F_{do(X)}$ expresses the intervention as a coherent natural transformation. \end{itemize}